 The Medical Records/Health Information Management program will prepare you for an exciting career as a Certified Associate in Health Information Management Systems (CAHIMS) in 2 years.
-A Health Information Technician is skilled in health information management systems and procedures, has completed an academic program and has satisfactorily passed a national certification exam / CAHIM.
+A Health Information Technician is skilled in health information management systems and procedures, has completed an academic program and has satisfactorily passed an international certification exam through HIMSS's CAHIMS examination.
 A Health Information Technician uses computer applications to assemble, analyze, abstract medical records and they often specialize in coding diagnoses and procedures for reimbursement and research.

 Health Information Technicians may also perform data retrieval for quality assurance activities, protect confidential patient information and assist physicians and other health care personnel with appropriate medical record documentation practices.

 Additionally, students who take Health Infromation Management will be eligible to sit for CSBC, CEHRS, and CAHIMS certifications.
 These certifications are accredited by National Healthcareer Association (NHR) and Health Information Management System Society (HIMSS).